patrickrobrecht/extended-evaluation-for-statify/readme.txt

 Please see [the changelog at GitHub](https://github.com/patrickrobrecht/extended-evaluation-for-statify/blob/master/CHANGELOG.md) for the details.

+= 2.6.3 =
+* Bugfix: Index and post title tooltip in most popular posts diagram (introduced with bugfix version 2.6.2)
+* Bugfix: Add selected date range to the subtitle in most popular posts diagram

 = 2.6.2 =
 * Bugfix: Error in most popular posts diagram showing multiple pages with the same title